 It should be considered that a branch is not a legal person and the foreign enterprise is liable for obligations arising from the activities of the branch.
 The foreign enterprise is also liable to appoint one or more directors that are accountable to the foreign enterprise.
 At least one director must be resident in an EU state or Switzerland.

-Source: PricewaterhouseCoopers - Guide to doing business and investing in Estonia
+Source: PricewaterhouseCoopers - Doing business and investing in Estonia